MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 This involves a submental incision for access to the platysma and deeper structures, plus additional incisions behind the ears and into the occipital hairline to address excess skin.
 It allows redraping and removal of excess neck skin, a combination of medial and lateral platysmaplasty, and a more complete definition of the jawline and cervicomental angle.

-Many patients in this group also require deep neck principles — subplatysmal fat contouring, submandibular gland management, and digastric refinement.
+Many patients in this group also require deep neck principles, including subplatysmal fat contouring, submandibular gland management, and digastric refinement.
 This is not a skin-tightening procedure.
 It is a multi-layer correction combining superficial and deep anatomy in a single operation.

 3. Neck Lift Combined with Facelift

 For many patients, the neck does not age in isolation.
-Where jowling, jawline descent, or lower face changes are also present, a neck lift alone produces an incomplete or unbalanced result — the boundary between the lower face and neck is continuous, and surgical planning tends to reflect that.
+Where jowling, jawline descent, or lower face changes are also present, a neck lift alone produces an incomplete or unbalanced result, because the boundary between the lower face and neck is continuous and surgical planning tends to reflect that.

 In these cases, the neck component is integrated into the facelift rather than treated as a separate procedure.
 Common combinations include SMAS facelift with neck lift, extended deep plane facelift with integrated neck work, and vertical restore facelift with deep neck contouring.
 The specific combination is determined by individual anatomy and is not a fixed formula.

-This integrated approach allows continuity from face to neck, more natural jawline transitions, and more durable structural correction than treating each area in isolation.
+This integrated approach allows continuity from face to neck, smoother jawline transitions, and more durable structural correction than treating each area in isolation.

 This question comes up constantly, and the answer is fairly straightforward.

-A facelift addresses the midface and lower face — jowling along the jawline, midface descent, loss of facial contours — as well as the neck when a neck lift component is included.
+A facelift addresses the midface and lower face, including jowling along the jawline, midface descent, and loss of facial contours, as well as the neck when a neck lift component is included.
 A neck lift addresses the neck only.

 Many patients have both facial and neck concerns, and the two are typically addressed together.
 A common misconception is that the neck can be fully corrected in isolation.
 In reality, the boundary between the lower face and neck is continuous, and surgical planning often reflects that rather than treating the two as separate regions.

 Some patients, though, have genuinely isolated neck concerns with minimal facial ageing.
 For them, a standalone neck lift is the right conversation.
-Whether a standalone approach adequately addresses the concerns — or whether lower face involvement makes facelift more appropriate — is something Dr Turner assesses at consultation.
+Whether a standalone approach adequately addresses the concerns, or whether lower face involvement makes facelift more appropriate, is something I assess at consultation.

 What Neck Lift Can and Can’t Address